gudibag/Covid-19/README.md

 ## Introduction

 The COVID-19 pandemic has had a significant impact on the world, affecting millions of people and various aspects of daily life.
 This project aims to analyze and visualize the COVID-19 data to gain insights into the spread and impact of the virus.
 By utilizing data visualization techniques, we can effectively communicate complex information and trends to facilitate better understanding.

+## Tools

+The tools used in this project are as follows:
+1. Google Big query
+2. BigQuerySQL
+3. Tableau
+4. Google docs

 ## Data Set